 The Ectopic Pregnancy Trust (EPT) was awarded a Google Ad Grant, giving us $10,000 worth of free online advertising per month, to promote the website’s pages and help us reach a larger audience.
 We use all that monthly budget, and continue to optimise and maximise our use of the grant.
-I’d like to explain how and why we structured our ad campaigns, and give you some useful tips on using Adwords effectively.
-Let’s talk about the decisions involved.
+I’d like to explain how and why we structured our ad campaigns, and give your nonprofit some useful tips on using Adwords effectively.

 Questions we asked before structuring ad campaigns